evdcush/TensorFlow-wheels/README.md

 # Notes on Building TF, and setting up your environment
 Quite a few people have asked me how I build TF, and I myself found the resources online to be either incomplete or even incorrect when I was first learning.
-So I took some notes on the process.
+So I took some notes on my own process.
+I've managed to reach some degree of consistency when building in the manner described, but YMMV.

 The following guide is the quick and dirty rundown on building tf, and setting up your environment.
 For more detailed steps, checkout the [extended setup guide](env-setup-guide.md)